China home price gains spread in February amid stepped up battle against speculators

 Speculators also appeared to be venturing into smaller markets that have more relaxed housing purchase policies.
 Surging price growth in satellite cities near some of the country's sprawling metropolises have prompted authorities in those areas to impose purchases bans.

-Shijiazhuang, for example, capital of Beijing neighbor Hebei province, on Saturday imposed home purchase restrictions for the first time since 2014, according to a post on the website of the Shijiazhuang government.
+Shijiazhuang, for example, capital of Beijing neighbour Hebei province, on Saturday imposed home purchase restrictions for the first time since 2014, according to a post on the website of the Shijiazhuang government.

 Non-local residents will be limited to one house in the city, and the minimum down payment for residents on second homes was raised to 40 percent.